ramkumarrani/udacity-blockchain-projects/project5/README.md

 ## Unit Test Results

 You can run unit test using `truffle test`.
-This will run unit test for 3 components: `ERC721 Token`, `Verifier`, and `SolnSquareVerifier`.
+This will run unit tests for 3 components: `ERC721 Token`, `Verifier`, and `SolnSquareVerifier`.

-The unit test has cleared all 3 components and its results are:
+The unit test has passed all 3 components and its results are:

 <img src="https://github.com/ramkumarrani/udacity-blockchain-projects/blob/master/project5/eth-contracts/output/AllUnitTest.PNG" />